bailey-lab/lab_scripts/README.md

-# lab_scripts
+# labman_scripts
-growing set of utility scrips supporting lab work in the bailey lab
+a few utility scripts supporting lab work in the bailey lab

-*barcode scanning and binning for organizing projects
+*barcode scanning and binning for organizing projects involing thousands and thousands of sample